 Migraine headache symptoms may include: nausea, vomiting and sensitivity to light, noise, and odors.

 Women experience migraine headaches more often than men.
 This may be caused by the woman’s menstrual cycle.
 60% of female migraine sufferers can relate the attack to their menstrual cycle. (nhf.com)

-Initially, try to treat your migraine with an over the counter pain medication (Advil or Tylenol) and an anti-nausea (Gravol).
-If those do not work you will need to see a health care professional to discuss a prescription for a type of medication called triptans (to constrict blood vessels) or preventive medication like beta-blockers.
-Cold packs can be used on the forehead and temples and should only be applied for 15 minutes at a time with a 15 minute break between.
+Initially, try to treat your migraine with an OTC pain (e.g., Advil or Tylenol) and an anti-nausea (e.g., Gravol) medication.
+If those do not work see a health care professional to discuss options.
+You may be prescribed triptans (to constrict blood vessels) or preventive medication like beta-blockers.
+Cold packs can be used on the forehead and temples.
+Apply for 15 minutes at a time with 15 minute breaks in between.

 Treatment for cluster headaches should be reviewed with a health care professional.
-They will start a prescription medication therapy as early as possible after the headache appears in order to reduce the length of the cluster period and decrease the severity of the headaches.
+They will start medication therapy as early as possible after the headache appears to reduce the length of the cluster period and decrease the severity of the headaches.

-Medications can include corticosteroids, antiepileptic (anti-seizure), and others as over the counter medications have little effect on cluster headaches.
+Medications can include corticosteroids and antiepileptics (anti-seizure).
+Over-the-counter (OTC) medications have little effect.
 These medications are slowly tapered off and then discontinued as the headaches decrease and disappear.

 Tips for Headache Relief

-- Have a non-glare screen over your computer.
+- Use a non-glare screen over your computer.

 - Pain medications are more effective at the beginning, so take medication as soon as possible.

 - Have caffeine in moderation (maximum: 400 mg per day) as caffeine withdrawal causes headaches.